ramonmarrero/katacoda-scenarios/aws-cdk-intro/step1.md

 ### Install the dependencies

-Once the CDK project has been initiated, you install the dependecies required with the command below:
+Once the CDK project has been initiated, you create the virtual environment and install the dependecies required with the command below:

+`source .venv/bin/activate`{{execute}}

 `python3.7 -m pip install -r requirements.txt`{{execute}}